Production of Jurassic World: Development

 In January 2003, Jeff Goldblum said he had been asked to stay available for a possible return of his character Dr. Ian Malcolm.
 At the end of the month, it was reported the story would partially involve dinosaurs migrating to the Costa Rican mainland.
-A team of experts, including Alan Grant and Ian Malcolm, would chart an expedition to an offshore island and discover the dinosaurs breeding freely.
+A team of experts, including Grant and Malcolm, would chart an expedition to an offshore island and discover the dinosaurs breeding freely.
 Part of the plot would involve the characters devising a way to restrict the spread of the dinosaurs and prevent an ecological disaster.
-Early concept art also depicted genetically engineered human-dinosaur mercenaries.
+Early concept art also depicted genetically engineered human-dinosaur mercenaries, viewed by the filmmakers as a necessary evolution of the franchise.

 Stan Winston's special effects studio, which worked on the previous films, was in the design phase for the film as of April 2003.
 Winston intended for the special effects to be more advanced than in the previous films, for instance by creating animatronics of Velociraptors with internal motors, providing better control and movement.
 Winston said Spielberg wanted to adapt several unfilmed scenes from Michael Crichton's Jurassic Park novel and its sequel The Lost World.
-By July 2003, Keira Knightley was in consideration for two roles, including a small role as a granddaughter.
+By July 2003, Keira Knightley was in consideration for two roles, including a small part as a granddaughter.
 Monahan's first draft of the script was finished later that month; the story was not set in a jungle, as in previous films.
-Neill confirmed he would reprise his character; filming was set to begin in 2004 in California and Hawaii.
+Filming was set to begin in 2004 in California and Hawaii.
+Neill confirmed that he would return, and Richard Attenborough said he would reprise his role as John Hammond.

-In September 2003, Richard Attenborough said he would reprise his role as John Hammond.
-The following month, paleontologist Jack Horner said he would return as technical adviser for the fourth film, hinting it would feature a Velociraptor.
-He was later asked about a hypothetical idea of humans evolving from dinosaurs rather than mammals; Horner responded, "Keep thinking about that, and in a couple of years go see Jurassic Park 4".
-Knightley's character was written out in late 2003.
+In October 2003, paleontologist Jack Horner said he would return as technical adviser for the fourth film, and hinted that it would have a focus on Velociraptors.
+He was also asked about a hypothetical idea of humans evolving from dinosaurs rather than mammals; Horner responded, "Keep thinking about that, and in a couple of years go see Jurassic Park 4".
 In March 2004, Johnston said he had not been asked to direct the film and hoped Spielberg would direct it.
-Johnston said a story that would take the series in a completely different direction "away from the island and away from the T. rex and all this" was being written.
-In April, script doctors were being sought to work on the film's story, which involved dinosaurs being trained by the government to carry and use weapons in battles.

-As of May 2004, screenwriter John Sayles was writing the script, after being hired to finish earlier work done by Monahan, who had left the project to work on Kingdom of Heaven.
+Johnston said a story was being written that would take the series in a completely different direction "away from the island and away from the T. rex and all this".
+A month later, script doctors were being sought to work on the story, which involved dinosaurs being trained by the government to carry and use weapons in battles.
+As of May 2004, screenwriter John Sayles was writing the script, after being hired to finish Monahan's earlier work.
+Monahan had left the project to focus on Kingdom of Heaven, and later said of his work on Jurassic Park IV, "I wrote it really funny.
+The kids in it were like the ones in Willy Wonka."

 Sayles wrote two drafts for the film.
-In his first draft, Isla Nublar and InGen have been taken over by Grendel Corporation, a Swiss holdings company, while creatures from the island have begun attacking people on the mainland of Central and North America.
-The script featured a brief return to Isla Nublar and would focus on a mercenary named Nick Harris, a new character who is sent by John Hammond to the island to retrieve a canister of dinosaur DNA that was lost during the events of the first film.
+In his first draft, Isla Nublar and InGen have been taken over by Grendel Corporation, a holdings company.
+Creatures from the island, including Pteranodons, have begun attacking people on the mainland of Central and North America.
+The script featured a brief return to Isla Nublar and focused on a mercenary named Nick Harris, a new character sent by Hammond to the island to retrieve a canister of dinosaur DNA that was lost during the events of the first film.
 With the DNA, Hammond intends to have his scientists create a new group of infertile dinosaurs that can kill the extant ones.
-Harris retrieves the canister but is kidnapped and taken to Grendel Corporation's headquarters in the Swiss Alps, where he is persuaded into helping the company train a team of genetically modified Deinonychus and two Dilophosaurus for use on rescue missions and to combat drug dealers.
+Harris retrieves the canister but is kidnapped and taken to Grendel's headquarters in the Swiss Alps.
+There, he is persuaded to help the company train a team of genetically modified Deinonychus and two Dilophosaurus for use on rescue missions and to combat drug dealers.
 The dinosaurs would be equipped with body armor and would use their teeth and claws as weapons.
 The Deinonychus would be hybrids, containing human DNA for intelligence and dog DNA for obedience.
 The script focused mostly on the efforts of Harris and a team of experts as they train the dinosaurs.
 Hammond would be the only returning character in this draft.
 The concept of a human who trains raptors came from Spielberg.